Multiple Probabilistic Trend Family (MPTF)

 An optimal composite model forecasts lognormal distributions for each cell in each loss development array (in the composite dataset) including the correlations within cells in an array and cells between arrays.
 These induce correlations between arrays for each pair of accident years, calendar years and aggregates.

 For more information on optimal reinsurance calculations see the section on the PALD (Predictive Aggregate Loss Distribution) module.

 Benefits and Advantages

-The MPTF modelling framework is an extension of the PTF modelling framework so all the advantages of PTF apply.
+The MPTF modeling framework is an extension of the PTF modeling framework so all the advantages of PTF apply.
 There are numerous other benefits afforded by the paradigm shift.
 Here are some: